-22 Place and language of arbitration
+Place and language of arbitration, and choice of law

-Failing prior agreement of the parties, what is the default mechanism for the place of arbitration and the language of the arbitral proceedings?
+26 Failing prior agreement of the parties, what is the default mechanism for the place of arbitration and the language of the arbitral proceedings?
+How is the substantive law of the dispute determined?

-The Arbitration Act provides that where the parties are unable to agree on the place of arbitration, it shall be determined by the arbitrator or the arbitral tribunal, taking into consideration the circumstances of the case and the convenience of the parties.
+The ADR Act provides that where the parties are unable to agree on the place of arbitration, it shall be determined by the arbitrator or the arbitral tribunal, taking into consideration the circumstances of the case and the convenience of the parties.
 The law also confers power on the arbitral tribunal to determine the language to be used for the arbitral proceedings if the parties are unable to agree on this issue.
 The arbitrator may direct that any documentary evidence should be accompanied with a translation into a language agreed on by the parties.

-23 Commencement of arbitration
+Commencement of arbitration

-How are arbitral proceedings initiated?
+27 How are arbitral proceedings initiated?

-An arbitration proceeding is initiated when a party to a dispute in respect of which there is an arbitration agreement refers the dispute to an arbitrator or an institution for arbitration, or to the Alternative Dispute Resolution Centre.
+An arbitration proceeding is initiated where a party to a dispute in respect of which there is an arbitration agreement refers the dispute to an arbitrator or an arbitral institution for arbitration.
 The party initiating the arbitral proceedings is required to notify the other party of the commencement of the proceeding.
 A party to an agreement who is not notified of an arbitration proceeding arising under that agreement may apply to the High Court to set aside any arbitral award.
-Apart from resorting to a sole arbitrator or a tribunal, the parties to an arbitration agreement have the option of settling their dispute under the auspices of the Alternative Dispute Resolution Centre.
-The rules for the conduct of the arbitral proceedings by the Centre are set out in the third schedule of the Arbitration Act.
-According to the rules of the Centre, notice to a party is satisfied by telephone, fax, e-mail or other mode of electronic communication.
-Where the claim or counterclaim by a party to the dispute does not exceed US\$100,000 or its equivalent in local currency, the Centre shall, upon the submission of the dispute, appoint a sole arbitrator from the register of arbitrators.

-24 Hearing
+Hearing

-Is a hearing required and what rules apply?
+28 | Is a hearing required and what rules apply?

 Subject to the agreement of the parties, the arbitrator may dispense with the requirement for a hearing.
 In lieu of a hearing, the arbitrator may request the parties to make their respective cases through the submission of documents and other materials.
 However, if the parties desire to be heard, there are a number of procedures that must be satisfied.
 The parties are required to give the arbitrator the particulars of any witnesses who will be called.
-The arbitration law further requires that the hearing shall be held in private, unless the parties agree to the contrary.
+The ADR Act further requires that the hearing shall be held in private, unless the parties agree to the contrary.
 At the commencement of the hearing, the parties are required to provide opening statements that will set down the issues to be determined.
-Similar rules of procedure apply were the parties elect to use the Expedited Arbitration Proceedings Rules of the Alternative Dispute Resolution Centre.
+Similar rules of procedure apply where the parties elect to use the Expedited Arbitration Proceedings Rules of the Alternative Dispute Resolution Centre.
 In that regard, the Centre will play a facilitative role with respect to the proceedings.
 The Centre will be required to serve notice of the hearing date on the parties.
 Depending on the nature of the issue in contention, the hearing may be concluded in a day.

-25 Evidence
+Evidence

-By what rules is the arbitral tribunal bound in establishing the facts of the case?
+29 By what rules is the arbitral tribunal bound in establishing the facts of the case?
 What types of evidence are admitted and how is the taking of evidence conducted?